Back to Blog

 2. Classify each system.
 Three questions: does it influence consequential decisions about people, does it interact with users who may not know they are dealing with AI, can it manipulate or exploit vulnerabilities?
 Three “no” puts you in minimal or limited risk.
 One “yes”, check Annex III and dig deeper.

 4. Keep humans in the loop.
 Review AI output before it is sent or used for decisions.
 Build escalation paths.
 Let employees override.
 Mandatory and technical for high-risk; good practice everywhere else.
+For the engineering side of making AI outputs trustworthy enough to act on, see our note on building reliable AI systems.

 5. Document everything.
 Inventory, risk classification, justification, transparency and oversight measures, incidents, GDPR data-processing records.
 Documentation is the backbone of compliance.
 The Future of Life Institute compliance checker is a useful free starting point.